giovaneMiranda/Analise-Compra-HouseRocket/README.md

 - Once the house is owned by the company, what is the best time to sell them and what would be the sale price?

 # 2. Business Assumptions.
+The assumptions about the business problem is as follows:
+- Seasons:
+-- Winter starts on December
+-- Spring starts on March
+-- Summer starts on June
+-- Fall starts on September

+- Houses near lakes areas have higher prices.